 Listen to your customers and understand their experience in purchasing and consuming your product.
 Any breakdown in the customer’s journey in the interaction with your company can cost you sales.

 A sports franchise’s business is all about the fan’s experience from the purchase of a ticket to leaving the game.
 A bad experience along the way can cost you future sales.
 NFL teams constantly monitor fan experience through surveys, town hall meetings with fans, and through assessment of the game day experience with secret shoppers.
-This feedback was is used to enhance the fan’s experience by continuous staff training and correction of service breakdowns.
+This feedback used to enhance the fan’s experience by continuous staff training and correction of service breakdowns.

 Delivering a successful customer experience not only benefits sales, but engages an organization to focus on the customer and continuous improvement.
-Measuring customer attitudes and experiences should be the central focus of your marketing strategy as well.
+Measuring customer attitudes and experiences should be the central focus of your marketing strategy as well

 Business systems are critical for a company to effectively manage its operations and allow its staff to operate efficiently.
 For example, for a sports franchise a critical business system was is an inventory management system for ticketing, advertising, merchandise, and concessions.
 This system allows monitoring of what is sold and unsold, realized sales price, inventory aging, fulfillment reports for purchases, and other key management reporting tools.
 Interfaced with the general ledger and other systems they minimize manual tasks and provide automated on demand reporting.